 The Women’s Resource Center is in need of donations to help restock their Emergency Product Pantry which helps provide necessary products that are not covered by government assistant cards.
 Items needed include glass cleaner, all-purpose cleaner, dish detergent, and fabric softener.
 They also need grocery and gas gift cards for welcome baskets for families transitioning from homeless situations to stable housing.
 Donations can be dropped off at the Center and placed in the large box on their porch.
 Donors are encouraged to call 322-6333 to let staff members know they are dropping off a donation – especially if it is a gift card.
 Visit their website below to donate or view their Amazon Wish List.

-The Salvation Army is providing two take-out meals daily to help feed our homeless population.
-They are accepting food donations of all types through their Crisis Help Center, open Monday-Thursday, 10 am-3pm.
+The Salvation Army Shelter is now open 24-hours to serve as many homeless individuals & families as possible.
+In addition, they are providing two take-out meals daily.
+These efforts have increased the need for food and supplies exponentially.
+They are accepting food donations of all types through their Crisis Help Center, open Monday-Thursday, 10 am-3 pm.
 Personal hygiene products and disinfecting cleaning supplies are also needed.
 Their Thrift Store remains open and is accepting donations as well.
-Monetary donations are always needed and can be made at their website linked below.
+Monetary donations are always needed and can be made at their website, linked below.